-3. Color Code.
-If you have a lot of keys, try dabbing them with nail polish so you know what each one is for.
+3. Colour Code.
+If you have a lot of keys, try dabbing them with nail polish, so you know what each one is for.
 You might also use this as a way to tell your keys from someone else’s.

 4. Keep shoelaces solid.
-When your shoelaces start to come unraveled, just dip the ends in Sally Hansen nail polish.
-You may your shoelaces last longer and you can even start a new trend.
+When your laces start to come unravelled, just dip the ends in Sally Hansen’s nail polish.
+You may use your shoelaces to last longer, and you can even start a new trend.

 5. Mark settings.
-Whether it’s your thermostat, dryer setting, washer sets, faucet, or any other place where you need to save a setting, mark the safe zone with a bit of nail polish.
+Whether it’s your thermostat, dryer set, washer sets, faucet, or any other place where you need to save a setting, mark the safe zone with a bit of nail polish.

 6. Add a bit of flair.
 Use stencils or just make drops with the tip of the brush.
 You can spruce up boring lampshades, curtains, or any other item that needs just a bit of perking up.
 Sprinkle some glitter on top for a bit more fun.

 7. Thread a needle.
 A thread isn’t always cooperative.
-If you dip it in some nail polish, it will dry stiff and be easier to get through the eye of a needle.
+If you dip it in some nail polish, it will dry stiffly and be easier to get through the eye of a needle.